-On the CIPP project, ARDA continues to build the capacity of grassroot community women to combat violence and violent extremism and showcase their potential as peacebuilders.
-So far, over 500 women have been trained through the Women’s Critical Discussion Groups (WCDGs) and other community and media activities.
-To ensure that we continued to amplify the voices of past members of the groups, we introduced a spotlight segment on the radio program where 45 women were able to share their thoughts and ideas on the topics of discussions.
-ARDA also produced and broadcasted highlights of 21 community peace events, self-facilitated by the members of the 21 Women’s Critical Discussion Groups (WCDGs) this third year.
+We’re thrilled to share that we’ve trained over 500 women through various initiatives, including Women’s Critical Discussion Groups (WCDGs) and other community and media activities.
+To really give voice to the women who have come through our programs, we introduced a special spotlight segment on our radio show.
+This allowed 45 women to share their unique thoughts and ideas on the topics of discussion.
+Additionally, we broadcast highlights from 21 community peace events, all self-facilitated by the members of the 21 Women’s Critical Discussion Groups (WCDGs) during the third year of our project.

 Za’aratu Yahaya Tafida, Member, Jakara WCDG, Kano Municipal LGA, Kano State.